naev/naev/dat/naevpedia/lore/factions/empire.md

 ## Territory

-The Empire still has the largest territorial claim in the galaxy, holding a major part of the inhabited Galaxy centered around Polaris Prime in the Gamma Polaris system, the official seat of the Emperor.
+The Empire still has the largest territorial claim in the galaxy, holding a major part of the inhabited Galaxy centred around Polaris Prime in the Gamma Polaris system, the official seat of the Emperor.
 It is there that all important decisions of the Empire are made.
 However, the Empire holds outposts deep in hostile space, like Cerberus Outpost in the Doeston system or Zabween Outpost in Draconis.
 The core systems, those in the vicinity of Gamma Polaris, are heavily patrolled and kept safe by the Empire military.